 The gloomy skies of London, added with fond memories of homeland, gave birth to homesick songs like Where I Belong and Cara Pergi ke Bandung.
 These two brought the best in Raygava’s song writing skills.
 During his time in London, Raygava formed a dangdut band, OM Senang (Orkes Melayu Senang), which played popular dangdut tunes everytime there was an Indonesian event.
 It was here that he met Sita, who played bass for the band.
-Then, in Nottingham, he also met a talented drummer named Wibi, who played for another band, who apparently had watched Raygava performed years before in a school event in Bandung.
-But Raygava’s songs continue to stack up and the dream of performing and recording them continued to linger.
-He know he could not do it in London.
+Then, in Nottingham, he also met a talented drummer named Wibi, who played for another band at that time, who apparently had watched Raygava performed years before in a school event in Bandung.
+He’ll meet Wibi again later in this story.
+Raygava’s songs continue to stack up and the dream of performing and recording them continued to linger.
+He knew he could not do it in London.

 It took 2 years, 4 recording studios, 15 songs, and various band member changes, until Raygava found the courage to quit his job and tried to finish a full-length album.
-The path was not that easy too.
-He had to change his band members and put in professional musicians to fill in at drums (Adi Hartley) and Bass (Iqbal), to enable the band to perform as many events as possible.
-At that time, new ‘melayu rock bands’ were emerging in the country (some would call it alay bands), and Raygava et al. experienced it themselves when they participated in a mini tour to various high schools to the outskirts of Jakarta, involving new bands at that time from Angkasa, Wali, Lyla, Juliette, and many more.
-Something that can probably be considered a mistake!
+A little bit too late?
+Maybe.
+But the path was not that easy too.
+He had to change his band members and put in professional musicians to fill in at drums (Adi Hartley) and Bass (Iqbal), to enable the band to perform in as many events as possible.
+During 2007-2008 Raygava et al. played on many stages from school events, cafes, media events.
+On several occasions they even shared stage with bands such as Angkasa, Wali, Lyla, Juliette, and many more.
+The hey-day of Indonesian pop-rock melayu bands.

-Early 2009, finally Raygava et al. released the first album, “Where I Belong”, taking from the same track title.
+Early 2009, Raygava et al. finally released the debut album, “Where I Belong”, taking from the song with the same title.
 Some people considered this a bit too late.
-It was already close to 2 years after Penipu Terbesar Seantero Jagat Raya were aired in radios and Balada Pegawai Kantoran were featured in Hai magazine.
-Later a mix-up by the distribution label further hampered the album’s release to the market.
-Soon after, Adi and Iqbal left the band, and Raygava returned to his old friends.
-He met again with Wibi in Bandung, the drummer he became friends with in Nottingham, who shared the same old fondness to The Stone Roses.
+It was already close to 2 years after Penipu Terbesar Seantero Jagat Raya and Where I Belong were aired in radios around Jakarta, and already years after Balada Pegawai Kantoran were featured in Hai magazine.
+This was made worse by a mix-up by the distribution label that further hampered the album’s release to the market.
+It didn’t take long for Adi and Iqbal to quit the band, so Raygava returned to his old friends.
+He met again with Wibi in Bandung, the drummer he became friends with back in Nottingham, who shared the same old fondness to The Stone Roses.
 Raygava’s longtime friend Endrian helped with the bass.
 The trio formed the new era of Raygava et al., starting from the mid of 2009.
-For once, it was not about a highly-seeked existence in music industry.
+From this point on, it was no longer about the existence in music industry.
 Not anymore.
-For once, it was all about having fun with friends.
-Playing music with the same spirit as high school kids, and later having beers at the pub.
+It was all about having fun on stage, and later having beers at the pub.
 From this period also, Raygava et al started to become more influenced by Van Hunt, Mamas Gun, Frank Ocean, and Twin Shadow.

-After years of being busy with work, Raygava et al. started working again for their new album in 2013.
-Not for success, not for fame, but to have fun again.
-Everything was already different.
-The different world we live in, the different scene of Indonesia’s music industry, the friends we grew apart, the families we grew closer.
+In 2013, “Animaloubi” was released.
+An indie album that was so indie no one probably remembered how it was released.
 Raygava wanted an album that’s totally different from the first one.
-It sure was definitely the lengthiest process that they ever had to endure.
+It sure was the lengthiest process that they ever had to endure.
 Mainly due to the busy schedule of everyone.
 Life indeed has changed.
-Finally, over 5 years after the first album in 2009, the second album “Animaloubi” was released in digital stores in 20 September 2014.
-The release date was intentionally set to highlight the years people have waited (from 2009 to 2014, 20-09-2014).
-The new album features the single Musikku and also Berkat Tuk Bertahan.
+The release date was intentionally set to highlight the years people have waited (from 2009 to 2014, hence the release date on 20-09-2014).
+The new album features new breath of songs such as Musikku, Berkat Tuk Bertahan, and Secret of Letting Go.
 It also featured other musicians, such as Two6Mic, Simhala, and Raja Manahara.
 All are close friends to Raygava, as the album was intended to celebrate friendship and families.